datalayer/jupyter-ui/README.md

   <img alt="Jupyter React Slate" src="https://datalayer-jupyter-examples.s3.amazonaws.com/jupyter-react-slate.gif" />
 </div>

-We will add collaborative and accessible features to read, write and publish data analysis to Office-365 and Google workspace.
+We will add collaborative and accessible features to read, write and publish data analysis to `Microsoft Office 365` and `Google Workspace`.

 ## Traitlets React

-As part of the jupyter-react components, we also want to ease the creation of user interfaces based on the Jupyter Traits.
+As part of the jupyter-react components, we also want to ease the creation of user interfaces based on the [Jupyter Traitlets](https://traitlets.readthedocs.io).
 This will allow a front-end developer to start from the traits (configuration definition) defined in Python code and automatically generate a React.js user interface which can be used to manage your settings in a visual way.
 The traits would be converted to json-schema definitions that can be used to create the React.js components.
 This is particularly useful to build management user interfaces.

 ## Contribute